 I’ve recently completed a collection of eight linked short stories.
 My short fiction has been published in literary journals across Canada.
 Most recently, “Back Room of the Continental Hotel” appeared in Joyland, and “Opened Fire” appeared in Plenitude.

-In 2017, Junction Books will publish my chapbook, Flood Lands, featuring poems and a short story.
+In 2017, Junction Books published my chapbook, Flood Lands.

 My teaching philosophy is influenced and shaped by my appreciation of the convergence of social activism and academic work.
 As a scholar and instructor, I understand that social activism, like reading, is a fundamental way to engage with the world and to learn.
-Frameworks of intersectional experience and knowledge are central to my courses on creative writing, literature, queer studies, and critical thinking.
+Frameworks of intersectional experience and knowledge are central to my courses in literary studies, gender studies, sexual diversity studies, and critical thinking.